-Whether you’re in the bus/metro/car and see a commercial ad, or somebody reading an interesting book (look at the title), reading posts on social media, listening to the radio or podcasts, watching a video/movie, reading something online or skimming through the news, you must see content inspiration everywhere.
+Whether you’re in the bus/metro/car and see a commercial ad or somebody reading an interesting book (look at the title), reading useful posts on social media, listening to the radio or podcasts, watching a video/movie, reading something online or skimming through the news, you must see content inspiration everywhere.
 This way you’ll never run out of blog post ideas again.

 When you found yourself a great topic, combine more options that we’ve elaborated here to have a more insightful article and cover all the information.